The GI Diet Benefits

 6. Use breakfast cereals based on oat bran, barley and wheat bran.

-7. Legumes, beans and lentils have low glycemic index and protein rich foods.
+7. Legumes, beans and lentils have low glycemic index and protein rich foods (lentils nutrition).

 8. Eat whole grain bread than white bread.